subtchallenge/subt_resources/docs/CONTRIBUTING.md

 All SubT Challenge competitors are welcome to contribute links to their open-source software, hardware, and datasets here.
 All contributions must include:

-1. A link to the open repository or dataset
+1. Link to the open repository or dataset
-1. A brief (< N character) description of the resource, especially what makes the resource unique/novel *TODO: Select a word/character limit*
+1. Brief (< N character) description of the resource, especially what makes the resource unique/novel *TODO: Select a word/character limit*
 1. Name of the SubT Challenge team who developed the resource
+1. Link to the publication associated with the resource, if applicable
 1. Tags for the relevant event or subdomain

 Contributions must be open source and publicly available.